kensnyder/jQuery-Suggester/README.md

 More examples
 -

-Use an array of strings for suggestions
+Use an array of strings for suggestions:

 ```javascript
 $('.my-text-input').suggester({